irsl/jackson-rce-via-spel/README.md

 software would be exploited one day via this vulnerability.

-After the original discoveries (CVE-2017-7525) had been reported, the author patched this attack surface with a blacklist, which was incomplete (as of by nature of blacklists).
+After the original discoveries (CVE-2017-7525) had been reported, the author patched this attack surface with a blacklist, which was incomplete (as by nature of blacklists).
 This proof-of-concept project is a follow-up to demonstrate one more way of exploitation; by abusing Spring classes via Jackson, this could lead to remote code execution.

 MITRE assigned CVE-2017-17485 to this vulnerability.